leahchaku/near-showcase/README.md

 Near detects when two compatible people are physically near each other on campus and opens a short window for both to say yes.
 If they match, they pick a spot nearby and actually show up — chat only unlocks once Near confirms they're both there.

-Conducting a a live pilot at Stanford.
+Conducting a live pilot at Stanford.

 ---